Posted on

 How to connect WooCommerce to Putler?

-This dashboard allows a user to forecast monthly revenue and customers
+• Time machine: Allows users to forecast monthly revenue and customers

 • Audience dashboard